Jukainite/Lip-syncing-API/README.md

 ---

-## Results and Future Improvements
+## G. Results and Future Improvements

 The final result of this project successfully achieves the main objective: the lips of the person in the input image are animated to sync with the provided audio.